amustaine/gulp-css-url-rebase/README.md

 When I minify everything, for example to be in `dist/style.css` in production.
-I want this final file for the css above, and all the files are copied to dist/assets/img/, so I don't bother will all the urls in css
+I want this final file for the css above, and all the files are copied to dist/assets/img/, so I don't bother with all the urls in css

 ```css
 .sel {